The EUHA is a non-political, independent legal association.

 The Association takes care of the development, prosperity and protection of interests of its members and participants of the “EUHL“, ensures conditions for the performance of their sports and education activities and provides them with technical and consulting services.

 The EUHL is the combination of a well-though-out athletic program alongside a solid schooling system, contributing to the growth and quality of life for all EU communities involved.
-For the 2017 / 2018 season, the EUHL will have an “EAST Division” with 13 university teams from four countries (the Czech Republic, Slovakia, Hungary and Poland).
-With the projected growth, the EUHL has a vision of opening up the North, South and West divisions in Europe.
+For the 2018 / 2019 season, the EUHL will have an “EAST Division” with 13 university teams from four countries (the Czech Republic, Slovakia, Hungary and Poland) and “NORTH Division” with 5 teams from Sweden and it is possibility that Estonia and Latvia would join division as well .
+With the projected growth, the EUHL has a vision of opening up the South and West divisions in Europe.
 With the increasing number of teams, this process is going to change and improve the level of hockey from year to year.
 The EUHL is on the right path to creating a new physical culture including supporting and developing the interests of ice hockey, the hobbies of young people and improving physical and mental capabilities in the areas of sports and creating conditions for strengthening the health of young people.”